-Questions a life insurer will need answers for will include your lifestyle and whether you had any pre-existing health conditions before you were pregnant.
+Questions a life insurer will need answers to include your lifestyle and whether you had any pre-existing health conditions before you were pregnant.

-If you are young, healthy, have a clean medical record and do not smoke, premiums are unlikely to be any different to a woman who is not pregnant.
-However, it is crucial to answer all questions honestly, including your pregnancy, to ensure the cover closely aligns with your circumstances.
+If you are young, healthy, have a clean medical record, and do not smoke, premiums are unlikely to be any different to a woman who is not pregnant.
+However, answering all questions honestly, including your pregnancy, is crucial to ensure the cover closely aligns with your circumstances.

 If you are self-employed, you most likely will not have a guaranteed salary, unlike an employee in a company.
-If there is a business downturn, your financial means will be adversely affected.
+Your financial means will be adversely affected if there is a business downturn.

-A life insurance policy for women can provide financial protection and peace of mind that comes with knowing should anything happen to you; then, your loved ones will be looked after through a monetary payout.
+A life insurance policy for women can provide financial protection and peace of mind that comes with knowing should anything happen to you.
+Your loved ones will be looked after through a monetary payout.

 Life Insurance for Women That Are Mothers

-If you have recently become a mother, it is worth taking out life insurance cover as soon as possible.
-The sooner you can take out life cover, the lower the monthly premiums as you are deemed less likely to have any underlying medical issues.
+If you have recently become a mother, it is worth taking out one of the life insurance products as soon as possible.
+The sooner you can take out life cover, the lower the monthly premiums, as you are deemed less likely to have any underlying medical issues.